 The fruit of Hunter’s labors and the institutionalization of her maternal role into that of a matriarch is the formation of the Working Girls’ Home Association, which later became the Phillis Wheatley Association, with Hunter as president.
 The Phillis Wheatley Association was the equivalent of the “controlled system of lodging houses” that Kellor recommended in her report, but under black not white control.2

-Carby argues Hunter attempted to present a maternal framework to replace the patriachal power she saw as harmful to Black women’s lives.
-With this maternal power she targeted vice districts.
+Carby argues Hunter attempted to present a maternal framework to replace the patriarchal power she saw as harmful to Black women’s lives.
+With this maternal power, she targeted vice districts.
 During the era of the Great Migration, vice served as the social problem that most defined the moral crisis of the era.
-In these vice districts women lived in brothels.
+In these vice districts, women lived in brothels.

-Hunter’s belief this maternal framework could save Black women relied on the notion these women and their sexual behavior represented lack of good citizenship.
-One of her targets were the dance halls and nightclubs where Black women participated in blues culture.
+Hunter’s belief this maternal framework could save Black women relied on the notion these women and their sexual behavior represented a lack of good citizenship.
+One of her targets was the dance halls and nightclubs where Black women participated in blues culture.
 Hunter describes these spaces as animalistic and uncivilized.

 Overall, the Black middle class considered dance halls as a threat to their communities.
 They treated these spaces as pathological forms of leisure and entertainment in need of social control.
 At the time members of the Black urban community and migrants had to live next to these vice districts.